 The assessment of clinical benefit, harm, or no benefit or harm was based on the point estimate of absolute effect for intervention studies, which was standardised across the reviews.
-The committee considered for most of the dichotomous outcomes in the intervention reviews that if at least 50 more participants per 1000 (5%) achieved the outcome of interest in the intervention group compared to the comparison group for a positive outcome then this intervention was considered beneficial.
+The committee considered for most of the dichotomous outcomes in the intervention reviews that if at least 100 more participants per 1000 (10%) achieved the outcome of interest in the intervention group compared to the comparison group for a positive outcome then this intervention was considered beneficial.
 The same point estimate but in the opposite direction applied for a negative outcome.
 For mortality any reduction represented a clinical benefit.
 For adverse events 50 events or more per 1000 (5%) represented clinical harm.

 For continuous outcomes if the mean difference was greater than the minimally important difference (MID) then this represented a clinical benefit or harm.
 For outcomes such as mortality any reduction or increase was considered to be clinically important.

-The published values used for imprecision and clinical importance are provided in Table 6.
+Established MIDs found in the literature and were agreed to be used for a range of outcomes.
+The outcomes and the published values used for imprecision and clinical importance are provided in Table 5.
 For continuous outcomes where the GRADE default MID has been used, the values for each outcome are provided in the footnotes of the relevant GRADE tables.

-1.9 Identifying and analysing evidence of cost effectiveness
+2.7 Identifying and analysing evidence of cost effectiveness

-The committee is required to make decisions based on the best available evidence of both clinical effectiveness and cost-effectiveness.
+The committee is required to make decisions based on the best available evidence of both clinical effectiveness and cost effectiveness.
 Guideline recommendations should be based on the expected costs of the different options in relation to their expected health benefits (that is, their 'cost effectiveness') rather than the total implementation cost.
-However, the committee will also need to be increasingly confident in the cost-effectiveness of a recommendation, as the cost of implementation increases.
-Therefore, the committee may require more robust evidence on the effectiveness and cost-effectiveness of any recommendations that are expected to have a substantial impact on resources; any uncertainties must be offset by a compelling argument in favour of the recommendation.
-The cost impact or savings potential of a recommendation should not be the sole reason for the committee's decision.
+However, the committee will also need to be increasingly confident in the cost effectiveness of a recommendation as the cost of implementation increases.
+Therefore, the committee may require more robust evidence on the effectiveness and cost effectiveness of any recommendations that are expected to have a substantial impact on resources; any uncertainties must be offset by a compelling argument in favour of the recommendation.
+The cost impact or savings potential of a recommendation should not be the sole reason for the committee's decision.4